390 Fifth Avenue: Renovation and initial tenants

 After the Russeks store closed, the building was sold to Spear Securities.
 Robert H. Arrow, who represented the owners, first attempted to find another discount store that was willing to occupy the Gorham Building.
 Spear announced plans in October 1959 to renovate the building, hirring Herbert Tannenbaum as the architect in charge and the MacArthur Construction Corp. as the general contractor.
 The renovation was completed the next year at a cost of $1 million.
 The building's colonnade and carved-marble sheets were removed as part of the renovation, and a glass facade was installed along the lower stories.
 Tannenbaum later said he had wanted to save the carved marble and the colonnade.
+He tried to convince the owner to keep the original design, but said, "They told me, 'Do it or we'll get someone else.'"
+He therefore created a crisp modern grid of glass and metal, but felt terrible, and hated to see the original details stripped off, and sadly recalled: "Those arches were lovely.

 The contractors built a new marble lobby, replaced three elevators, and added a freight entrance with its own elevator.
 384 Fifth Avenue again became its own building and was leased by the Tandy Corporation.
 The Gorham Building was one of more than 25 buildings on Fifth Avenue between 34th and 50th Street that had been significantly altered since World War II, even as only eight new buildings had been erected in that area during the same time.
 Williams Real Estate, which was hired to rent out 390 Fifth Avenue's office space, recommended customizing each story's design to a specific tenant.
 Williams opened a rental office at the building in November 1959, while renovation was underway.
 Early the next year, Coquette's shoe store took over the former storefront.
 The office space was leased by several manufacturers of men's and boys' clothing, including shirt company F. Jacobson & Sons, which was the building's largest tenant and occupied two and a half floors.
 In 1961, a year after the renovation was completed, the building had 40 office tenants that occupied 90 percent of the space.
 The storefront was being used by a store named Dennison's Party Bazaar by 1962.